andreas-thoren/py-backup/README.md

 ## Features
 - Cross-platform file synchronization using `rsync` and `robocopy`.
-- Customizable through a straightforward JSON configuration.
+- Customizable through a straightforward TOML configuration.
 - Includes both a functional interface and a class-based interface for flexibility in usage.

 ### Prerequisites
-- Python 3.10+
+- Python 3.11+
 - `rsync` on UNIX/Linux or `robocopy` on Windows.

 ### Installation